hollowdll/hakjdb/docs/hakjserver.md

 By default logs will be written only to the standard error stream (stderr).
 To write logs to a file, you need to enable the log file.
 Log file is intended only for debugging purposes as it decreases the server's performance by doing additional writes.

 The name of the log file is `hakjserver.log`.
 If log file is enabled, the file is created to the [data directory](#data-directory) at server startup.
+The server tries to find the file in this directory.

 The log file can be enabled in the configuration file or with environment variable.